-Nigerians may bid fuel scarcity farewell if the Federal Government’s plan to build two 200,000 barrels per day (bpd) condensate refineries comes to fruition.
+Nigerians may bid farewell to fuel scarcity if the Federal Government’s plans to build two 200,000 barrels per day (bpd) condensate refineries finally comes on stream.

-The Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Mr Mele Kyari, made the disclosure at the weekend while accompanying the Minister of State, Petroleum Resources, Mr Timipre Sylva, to inspect the ongoing works at Dangote Refinery and Petrochemical plant in Lagos.
+The Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Mr Mele Kyari, disclosed plans by the government to build the condensates plants at the weekend while accompanying the Minister of State, Petroleum Resources, Mr Timipre Sylva, to inspect ongoing works at Dangote Refinery and Petrochemical plant in Lagos.

-According to him, the 200,000 bpd condensate refineries were government’s efforts to boost in-country refining capacity and to put an end to the country’s fuel scarcity problems.
+According to him, the 200,000bpd condensate refineries are partb of government’s efforts to boost in-country refining capacity to end fuel scarcity nightmare.

-He said that upon completion the condensate refineries, coupled with the 445,000 bpd capacity of the existing refineries which are being refurbished and the 650,000 bpd Dangote Refinery, would transform Nigeria into a net exporter of petroleum products.
+He added that upon completion, the condensate refineries, coupled with the 445,000bpd capacity of the existing refineries which are being refurbished coupled with the 650,000bpd Dangote Refinery, would transform Nigeria into a net exporter of petroleum products.

-He explained that these complementary efforts by the NNPC and the Dangote Group would guarantee Nigeria’s energy security.
+He explained that these complementary efforts by the NNPC and the Dangote Group would guarantee energy security for Nigeria.

 Kyari reiterated that the national oil company was not in contest for market share with the Dangote Refinery, but rather would provide support to the project to boost in-country refining capacity.

-“Our objective is to make Nigeria a net exporter of petroleum products, and you can only achieve that by complementing each other, both the public and the private sector.
-We are going to do more and we actually need more of these private sector refineries for Nigeria to become a net exporter of gasoline and other associated products,” Kyari said.
+“Our objective is to make Nigeria a net exporter of petroleum products and you can only achieve that by complementing each other, both the public and the private sector.
+We are going to do more and we actually need more of these private sector refineries for Nigeria to become a net exporter of gasoline and other associated products”, Mallam Kyari said.

 Sylva added that the refinery will attract more Foreign Direct Investment (FDI) into Nigeria upon completion, adding that the plant was a symbol of the Nigerian success story.